Talks on Kabir

 Through the compositions of Kabir, Osho takes the reader to the very core of the human dilemma, to the simple causes of misery and unhappiness, the duality of man’s existence, the futility of Sunday religion and the illusions of the mind.
 The emphasis is on Being Yourself and Being Aware.
 Osho talks of the importance of meditation, understanding, love, celebration, creativity and humour—qualities that in his view are suppressed by adherence to static belief systems.

 The fish in the sea is not thirsty, observes Osho, but man is.
 Man lives in existence, and is absolutely unaware of it.
-Man is born in existence, breathes in existence.
-Man is godliness, made of the stuff called God, and yet completely oblivious of the fact.
+One is born in existence, breathes in existence.
+Each human being is godliness, made of the stuff called God, and yet completely oblivious of the fact.

 Osho’s message is a positive one.
 He states that we are all potential Buddhas, with the capacity for enlightenment.
 According to him, every human being is capable of responding rather than reacting to life.
 He suggests that it is possible to experience innate divinity and to be conscious of who we really are even though our ego’s usually prevent us from enjoying this experience.
 However, unless one is ready to dissolve one’s ego, the fish is going to remain thirsty.
 Dissolve the ego and all the thirst disappears, because then the wall between you and the ocean disappears; then you are a part of the ocean.